rdeioris/CompushadyUnreal/Docs/Tutorials/PointCloud.md

 Columns is an array with the index of columns (6 in this case) to includem while Separator (left empty here) means "split every line of the file by space"

+If the file is loaded correctly you will end with the following numbers:

+StructuredBuffer Size: 152553480

+StructuredBuffer Stride: 24 (6 floats: x, y, z, r, g, b)

+NumPoints: 6356395 (152553480 / 24)

 ## Step1: rendering points

 ## Step2: moving to quads